3 charged with illegally prescribing medications at local clinics

 Onyeukwu did not diagnose any mental illness before prescribing the medication, attempt any alternative treatments or offer any treatment plan or counseling, records allege.

+John Cantrell, attorney for Onyeukwu, said the doctor is an "amazing physician" and the charges are "unfounded."

+"We dispute the facts contained in the charging documents," Cantrell said.
+"Dr. Onyeukwu has been practicing medicine for over 36 years and he takes pride in providing treatment to the underserved communities in Northwest Indiana."

-The informant returned to the East Chicago clinic Oct.
-26, 2018, and Kareem refilled the Xanax prescription without performing a physical examination, according to documents.
+According to court documents, the informant returned to the East Chicago clinic Oct.
+26, 2018, and Kareem refilled the Xanax prescription without performing a physical examination.
 Kareem allegedly wrote the informant prescriptions for Xanax and Ambien on Nov.
 16, 2018.

 When the informant returned to the East Chicago clinic Feb.
 8, 2019, he or she told Kareem, "Let's double it," in reference to the Ambien prescription.
 Kareem wrote a prescription for Ambien at double the dose of the informant's previous prescription, records allege.